krflol/the_scriptures/Welcome.md

 The written name of the Father: יהוה

 For searching
-We are geolocating places in the old testament. up next is Kush
+We are geolocating places in the old testament. up next is Hiddeqel